aditya109/learning-devops-tools/istio/README.md

 ### Why do I need an Ingress Gateway ?

-*A new feature has been release with image tagged as `:6-experimental`, but the requirement is to deploy this as a 10% canary release.*
+**Requirement:** A new feature has been release with image tagged as `:6-experimental`, but the requirement is to deploy this as a 10% canary release.*

 ```yaml
 ---